Global

 6. Next Steps

-How to Choose, Use, and Better Understand Climate-Risk Analytics Webinar
+Watch the How to Choose, Use, and Better Understand Climate-Risk Analytics Webinar.

 Report Summary: In 2021, the U.S. National Oceanic and Atmospheric Administration (NOAA) identified 18 separate billion-dollar disasters in the United States alone.
 In recognition of the growing impact to asset portfolios posed by such events, countries worldwide are adopting new regulations on climate risk disclosure.
 At the same time, institutional real estate managers in markets across the globe also face a number of challenges related to physical-risk associated with climate change, including a lack of clear industry norms or guidance related to: